Karplus-Lab-OSU/ensemblator/readme.rst

 * The binary file I downloaded doesn't do anything!

     There is probably some missing dependency.
 Try downloading either the CLI or the GUI source code, and running it yourself, after installing the various dependencies.
-The binary file works on my machine (where it was compiled), and a few other similar machines, but I know for a fact it doesn't work on all linux machines.
+The binary file works on my machine (where it was compiled), and a few other similar machines, but I know for a fact it doesn't work on all Linux machines.

 Bug Reports:
 *************